Hey folks, it’s nearly valentines day so, this week, I’m going for a themed review of Love Pickle.

 Hot, even if it could be hotter.
 I can work with that.

-There’s only one real disappointment for me with these products and it doesn’t become obvious until I start making meals with it.
+There’s only one real disappointment for me with these products and it doesn’t become obvious until I start making meals with them.

 You see, being less acidic and lacking in bitterness aren’t the only differences between these indian pickles and the standard sort.
 Part of what’s led to the change in flavour is a lack of fresh ingredients.